New LP-based Upper Bounds in the Rate-vs.-Distance Problem for Linear Codes: Introduction

 The rest of the work is organized as follows.
 Section \ref{section:preliminaries} provides preliminaries and notation.
-In section \ref{section:new_lps} we develop our new LP family, prove its strength, examine its components, and suggest some variations that may be more convenient for asymptotic analysis.
-In section \ref{section:symmetrized_lps} we derive the symmetrized LP.
-Section \ref{section:partial_fourier_transform_symmetries} includes properties of a new linear operator that is useful for our LPs.
-Section \ref{section:Krawtchouk_properties} connects our construction to the multivariate Krawtchouk polynomials.
-Appendix \ref{section:numerical_results} shows results from numerical experiments on a wide range of parameters.
+In Section \ref{section:new_lps} we develop our new LP family and discuss some of its properties.
+In particular, we prove its strength, examine its components, and suggest some variations that may prove useful in the asymptotic analysis.
+In Section \ref{subsec:approx_completeness} we provide an alternative proof for the convergence theorem of \cite{coregliano2021complete}.
+In Section \ref{section:symmetrized_lps} we derive the symmetrized LP.

+The derivation of our LPs motivates the definition of a new linear operator which we call {\em partial Fourier transform}.
+In Section \ref{section:partial_fourier_transform_symmetries} we explore some of its characteristics which are relevant to our LP.
+The main result of this section is an interesting equivalence between two properties of the code's indicator function.

+Section \ref{section:Krawtchouk_properties} connects our construction to the literature on multivariate Krawtchouk polynomials.
+These polynomials appear naturally when we symmetrize the LP.
+In addition, we develop the {\em partial} multivariate Krawtchouks, which are derived from the symmetrization of partial Fourier transform.